GdKent/Introduction-to-Machine-Learning/README.md

 ![](Intro_to_ML.png)

-Material for the course ISE-364/464, titled "Introduction to Machine Learning".
+Welcome!
+I created this repository to serve as a place to encapsulate all materials for the course ISE-364/464, titled "Introduction to Machine Learning", that I created for the course.
 This includes all original lecture slides that I created as well as homework assignments, projects, and the placement exam accompanying the course.

 I originally built this course and taught it in the Fall 2024 semester at Lehigh University in the Industrial and Systems Engineering (ISE) Department.
 Two sections of this course were taught in tandem: a 364 section (for senior undergraduate students) and a 464 section (for graduate students).
 As such, the lecture material remains the same for both sections, but the graduate section is simply augmented to have more difficult problems in the homework assignments and projects.
+It also bears mentioning that this course was originally delivered over and designed for a 16 week period (4 months).

-The material herein can be used in a variety of university, industrial, or recreational uses: to teach a university or industry-oriented introductory course on machine learning (ML), to serve as a comprehensive reference source for the fundamentals of the field of ML, or even topic-specific seminars (as the lectures are broken down by topic and are relatively independent from each other).
+The material herein can be used in a variety of university, industrial, or recreational uses: to teach a university or industry-oriented introductory course on machine learning (ML), to serve as a comprehensive reference source for the fundamentals of the field of ML, or even topic-specific seminars (as the lectures are broken down by topic and are relatively independent from each other; although some notation is introduced in earlier lectures and reused in later ones).

 I will maintain this repository and keep the material updated if any edits are required.
-Further, I may develop more advanced material for future education in more specialized topics (deep learning, data mining, statistics, and / or optimization, etc.) which I will distinguish from the core course material as "special topics".
+Further, I will continue to develop more advanced material for future education in more specialized topics (deep learning, data mining, statistics, and / or optimization, etc.) which I will distinguish from the core course material as "special topics".
+I will also refine the content herein to be more complete if I find some topics lacking in depth.

 Please send any comments and corrections to me at gdk220@lehigh.edu.
 Further, if you are a course instructor seeking complete solution write-ups for the homework assignments, again, please email me at the aforementioned address.